§ Terminology Governance Guide

 § features

-1. Spec-Up already has a basic glossary feature: def tags for defining glossary entries and ref tags for marking up terms in the spec that refer to def-tagged terms.
+tags for marking up terms in the spec that refer to def-tagged terms.
 Def tags only reference def tags in the same Spec-Up document.

 § Internal definition (def)

-definitions (defs)
+definitions (def

 [[def: term { | abbrev}, {alias}, {alias}, ... ]]